Swiss stocks - Factors to watch on July 8

-May 11 Canadian auto parts maker Magna International Inc, posted a 19 percent jump in quarterly profit, helped by higher demand.
+May 18 The following are the top stories on the business pages of British newspapers.
+Reuters has not verified these stories and does not vouch for their accuracy.

-ZURICH, July 8 The Swiss blue-chip SMI was seen opening 0.5 percent higher at 8,807 points on Wednesday, according to premarket indications by bank Julius Baer.
+ZURICH, July 8 The Swiss blue-chip SMI was seen opening 0.2 percent down at 7,951 points on Friday, according to premarket indications by bank Julius Baer .

 The following are some of the main factors expected to affect Swiss stocks: